bkuberek/kotlin-quarkus-booking-service-demo/docs/solution.md

 ---

-## Solution
+# Solution

 GraphQL API written in Kotlin using the Quarkus framework and the PostgresSQL database.

 The reasoning is that GraphQL offers a lot more flexibility and makes building complex APIs much easier than with REST.
 The Quarkus framework is probably the best available for Java today, and Kotlin being newer and fun, why not?!

-Unless the requirements specifically ask for something else, PostgresSQL is a great choice for data persistence.
+Unless the requirements specifically ask for something else, PostgresSQL is a great choice for data persistency.
 Also, this seems to be a problem that requires complex SQL queries in order to aggregate total, occupied and available capacity for restaurants.